-For whatever reason, people like to eat urchin.
+Many people around the world like to eat urchin.
 The Japanese, as well as most Americans, know it as uni.
-But it’s a food consumed the world over.

 Kelp's long list of enemies

 Kelp is amazing stuff.
 When healthy and bountiful, Rojas says, it's dogged enough to clamber "all the way to the surface."
 Its egg-noodle leaves, pulled upward by air-filled sacs, grow along a stalk, kind of like corn — and, when healthy they reach a similar density.
 “The kelp, it really is like a forest,” Rojas affirms, with a canopy at the top that once held a slate of sea creatures, some 700 species long.

 Many of these animals have gone.
 The urchin’s main predators — sea otters, spiny lobsters, California sheephead — are hard to find these days.
 You'd think that would mean more red urchins, but when the predators moved out, the purple urchins moved in, seizing and occupying a whole habitat.
 What was once a thick kelp-covered seabed studded with red urchins, is now antiseptic white rock, studded only with plum-colored purpura.

 To fix this bleak scene, Californians took action in 2013.
 After years of research and planning, The Bay Foundation — a nonprofit currently heading a group of environmentalists, fishermen, researchers and local aquariums — began implementing a five-year plan to rebuild the kelp forest.
 This, they hope, will bring back the red urchins, along with other departed creatures.

 In July 2013, under ecologist Tom Ford, then director of marine programs and now the foundation’s executive director, The Bay Foundation’s divers began culling purple urchins from more than 150 acres of coastal waters.

 Where the divers come in